-The third year includes rotations with hands-on training in CT field.
+The third year includes rotations with hands-on training in US field.

-The third year also introduced residents to more detailed physics and imaging.
-The learning period consisted of a comprehensive rotation program wherein the residents work closely with senior technologists and radiologists, covering basic and advanced imaging procedures.
+The third year also introduces residents to more detailed physics and imaging.
+The learning period consists of a comprehensive rotation program wherein the residents work closely with senior technologists and radiologists, covering basic and advanced imaging procedures.

 Moreover, RT&MI residents dedicate two weeks to research and quality improvements.
-They are given the opportunity to either conduct a research project under faculty supervision to produce publishable material or to undertake a departmental quality improvement project.
-There are two weeks during R3 during which residents can choose education program.
+They are allowed to either conduct a research project under faculty supervision to produce publishable material or to undertake a departmental quality improvement project.
+There were two weeks during R3, during which residents can choose an education program.
 If desired, they can attend local or international medical imaging courses.